 We ask you to provide us with details of the past incidents you have reported, including the dates you previously made reports, any reference numbers you have been given, and the names of any officers or teams you've been in contact with.

-You can request a Community Trigger review by emailing firstname.lastname@example.org (quoting 'Antisocial behaviour case review’).
+You can request an antisocial behaviour case review by emailing firstname.lastname@example.org (quoting 'Antisocial behaviour case review’).

 What happens next

-Once you've contacted us quoting ‘Community Trigger’ you'll receive an initial response within three working days, we will then contact you to confirm if your report has met the threshold and details of how we will conduct the review
+Once you've contacted us quoting ‘Antisocial behaviour case review’, you'll receive an initial response within 3 working days.
+We will then contact you to confirm if your report has met the threshold and details of how we will conduct the review.

-Community Trigger is only for people who have reported the same antisocial behaviour to the council, Police or a registered housing provider three times in the last six months and consider that no action has been taken.
+An antisocial behaviour case review is only for people who have reported the same antisocial behaviour to the council, police or a registered housing provider 3 times in the last 6 months and consider that no action has been taken.

 Online Watch Link

 Online Watch Link (OWL), is the latest way to interact with your local police and Neighbourhood Watch.
 It is a unique collaboration between the police and the public, and is designed to tackle the issues that are important to you.

 - Advice on improving your home and personal security